Multiple Physics Pretraining for Physical Surrogate Models: Experiment Details

 \paragraph{Normalization of the data.} Each set of PDEBench simulations is globally and channel-wise rescaled so that pixel values all fit in $[0, 1]$.
 Additionally, we normalize channel-wise the targets $y \in \mathbb{R}^{C\times T_p \times H \times W}$ by subtracting the global mean of the corresponding context frames and then dividing by their global standard deviation.

-\paragraph{Optimization.} We finetune the pretrained models over 500 epochs and a (total) batch size of 8 using AdamW optimizer~\citep{Loshchilov2018}.
+\paragraph{Optimization.} We finetune the pretrained models over 500 epochs (full epochs due to restricted data size) and a (total) batch size of 8 using AdamW optimizer~\citep{Loshchilov2018}.
 Except for the learning rate, the remaining optimization hyperparameters are chosen to be consistent with those used in the finetuning experiments of \cite{Tong2022_vmae} (Table~10).
 In particular, we choose a weight decay $\lambda = 0.05$, $(\beta_1, \beta_2) = (0.9, 0.999)$, a cosine learning rate decay scheduler with 5 warmup epochs, a drop path rate of 0.1, and a layer-wise learning rate decay parametrized by 0.75.
 In this setting, the learning rate is adjusted by performing a hyperparameter search monitored with WandB~\citep{wandb}.
 We report the resulting optimal values per pretrained model and dataset in Table~\ref{tab:videomae_lr}.